jbms/sphinx-immaterial/docs/customization.rst

             Setting this option to `False` may lead to large generated page sizes since the entire table of contents tree will be duplicated on every page.

+    .. confval:: toc_title

+        A string that specifies the title text that appears above the table of contents in the side bar.
+If neither this configuration option nor :confval:`toc_title_is_page_title` is specified, a default
+        language-dependent translation of "Table of Contents" is used.
+This configuration option takes precedence over
+        :confval:`toc_title_is_page_title`.

+    .. confval:: toc_title_is_page_title

+       If set to ``True`` and :confval:`toc_title` is unspecified, the table of contents is labeled in the side bar by the title of the page itself.

     .. confval:: version_dropdown

         A `bool` flag indicating whether the version drop-down selector should be used.
 See